-Elderly (75 or older), voters with disabilities, military service members and their families and overseas citizens only have to turn in one application per election year to receive all ballots for that year.
-This rule applies to all elections except the Presidential Preference Primary, which requires a separate application.
+Elderly (65 or older), voters with disabilities, military service members and their families and overseas citizens only have to turn in one application per election year to receive all ballots for that year.
+(If a special election is held a new application must be submitted to receive an absentee ballot for that election.)
 All other voters must turn in an absentee ballot request for every election they wish to vote absentee.

 I registered a long time ago and haven't voted, am I still able to vote?

 If you have not voted in the past two general elections (a general election takes place every even numbered year), your record becomes inactive.
 After being inactive for three years, your record is automatically deleted by the Secretary of State.